Jerusalem Everywhere

 Temple Church, London

-While the Church of the Holy Sepulcher was still standing in a "free" Christian Jerusalem, after the renovations of the Middle Ages, a church was built in the heart of the City of London by the Knights Templar as a conscious imitation, and was named after them Temple Church.
-The church was consecrated in London in 1185, by Heraclitus, the Latin Patriarch of Jerusalem, just two years before the fall of the holy city.
-Heraclitus had set out for London to persuade King John II of England to accept the crown of Jerusalem and embark on another crusade to save the unstable Kingdom. ...
-King John refused and the kingdom succumbed eventually to Saladin.
+While the Church of the Holy Sepulcher remained in a "free" Christian Jerusalem following medieval renovations, the Knights Templar constructed a church in the heart of the City of London, consciously modeled after it, and named it Temple Church.
+This church was consecrated in London in 1185 by Heraclitus, the Latin Patriarch of Jerusalem, just two years before the fall of the holy city.
+Heraclitus traveled to London to persuade King John II of England to accept the crown of Jerusalem and initiate another crusade to stabilize the kingdom.
+However, King John declined, and the kingdom ultimately fell to Saladin.

-This church was the venue to the signing of the Magna Carta.
-As in the Church of the Holy Sepulcher, until the great fire of 1806, nobles were buried in the floor of the church.
-The Temple Church in London has been destroyed, damaged and renovated several times since it was built, but some similarities can still be seen with the Church of the Holy Sepulcher in Jerusalem.
+This church served as the venue for the signing of the Magna Carta.
+Similar to the Church of the Holy Sepulcher, nobles were interred in the church's floor until the great fire of 1806.
+The Temple Church in London has undergone destruction, damage, and renovation multiple times since its construction, yet it still retains some similarities to the Church of the Holy Sepulcher in Jerusalem.

-The pictures are in order (left to right, top to bottom) 1.
+The images are organized sequentially (from left to right, top to bottom) as follows: 1.
 The rotunda of the Temple Church in London.
-3-2.
-The rotunda and the dome.
-The tombstones of the knights buried on the floor of the church.
-This is what those in the Church of the Holy Sepulcher in Jerusalem that disappeared after the fire of 1806 looked like?
-The church has many picturesque stone sculptures.
+2-3.
+The rotunda and the dome, along with the tombstones of the knights interred on the church floor.
+These tombstones are reminiscent of those in the Church of the Holy Sepulcher in Jerusalem, which were destroyed in the fire of 1806.
+The church is adorned with numerous picturesque stone sculptures.

 Here is the last stanza: